vaibhav-raj/nodejs-interview-questions/README.md

   }
 }
 ```
--**Liskov Substitution Principle (LSP):** This principle states that objects of a superclass should be able to replace objects of a subclass without affecting the correctness of the program.
+**3-Liskov Substitution Principle (LSP):** This principle states that objects of a superclass should be able to replace objects of a subclass without affecting the correctness of the program.

 ```js
 // Bad Example